clfougner/MouseExomeSequencing/README.md

 * [Documentation](https://www.broadinstitute.org/gatk/guide/article?id=38)

 ####6) Recalibrate bases
 Variant calling algorithms rely heavily on the quality scores assigned to the individual base calls in each sequence read.
 These scores are per-base estimates of error emitted by the sequencing machines.
 Unfortunately the scores produced by the machines are subject to various sources of systematic technical error, leading to over- or under-estimated base quality scores in the data.
 Base quality score recalibration (BQSR) is a process in which we apply machine learning to model these errors empirically and adjust the quality scores accordingly.
-This allows us to get more accurate base qualities, which in turn improves the accuracy of our variant calls.
-[3](https://www.broadinstitute.org/gatk/guide/bp_step.php?p=1)
+This allows us to get more accurate base qualities, which in turn improves the accuracy of our variant calls[(4)](https://www.broadinstitute.org/gatk/guide/bp_step.php?p=1).

 First step:
 ```